How to Release Your First Cassette Tape (Without a Label)

 Here’s a straightforward guide to releasing your first tape without a label holding your hand (or taking your money).

-Step 1: Decide What’s Actually Going on the Tape
+Step 1: Decide What’s Going on the Tape

 Ask yourself: